 By 2017, FRLT had helped conserve 47,240 acres of ecologically and culturally important lands.
 We were presented with a once in a lifetime opportunity to conserve nearly 75,000 more acres primarily through conservation easements.

-Since kicking off the campaign, together we have conserved twelve more special properties (11,500 acres) for the benefit of current and future generations, bringing our current total to 59,000 acres.
+Since kicking off the campaign, together we have conserved twelve more special properties (11,500 acres) for the benefit of current and future generations, bringing our current total to over 63,000 acres.

 Vision Campaign conservation successes to date include:

 - A historic transfer of 3 PG&E-owned watershed lands back to Mountain Maidu ownership, including the 2,325-acre Tásmam Kóyom (Humbug Valley)

 - The 8-acre Mountain Meadows Gateway Preserve with walking access to Mountain Meadows Reservoir from the town of Westwood

 - A 50-acre addition to FRLT’s Sierra Valley Preserve, which protects critical wetlands and provides an appropriate site for future visitor facilities

 - Six working family farms and ranches in Sierra Valley, including the region’s only certified organic farm, Sierra Valley Farms

 Propelled by support from FRLT members, conservation partners, and visionary landowners, we are on track to meet our goal and permanently protect 120,000 acres of important lands and headwaters for public benefit.